New studies show concerns surrounding the Netflix original series depicting suicide had merit. What should parents do?

 What parents can do

-“It’s parents’ choice about the content their child views,” said Katy Hopkins, Ph.D., behavioral health psychologist with Norton Children’s Medical Associates.
+“It’s parents’ choice about the content their child views,” said Katy Hopkins, Ph.D., behavioral health psychologist with Norton Children’s Medical Group.
 “However, you may want to watch the show to vet the content before allowing your child to watch if he or she asks to.”

 A study published in Pediatrics earlier this year showed that many parents are unaware that their preteen and teen children (ages 11 to 17) have suicidal thoughts.
 According to Dr. Hopkins, there are good ways for parents to address concerns that their child is depressed or having thoughts of suicide.